Tools for Life: Data Sharing and Public Health

 Project outcomes

-The project will accomplish these objectives by:
+The project sought to accomplish these objectives by:

 • Mapping the issues that influence patients and the public when deciding to give consent to the sharing of their personal data for purposes beyond their direct care.